bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
 <summary>What is TTL?
-What does it helps to prevent?</summary><br><b>
+What does it help to prevent?</summary><br><b>

 - TTL (Time to Live) is a value in an IP (Internet Protocol) packet that determines how many hops or routers a packet can travel before it is discarded.
 Each time a packet is forwarded by a router, the TTL value is decreased by one.
 When the TTL value reaches zero, the packet is dropped, and an ICMP (Internet Control Message Protocol) message is sent back to the sender indicating that the packet has expired.
 - TTL is used to prevent packets from circulating indefinitely in the network, which can cause congestion and degrade network performance.
-- It also helps prevent packets from being trapped in routing loops, where packets continuously travel between the same set of routers without ever reaching their destination.
+- It also helps to prevent packets from being trapped in routing loops, where packets continuously travel between the same set of routers without ever reaching their destination.
 - In addition, TTL can be used to help detect and prevent IP spoofing attacks, where an attacker attempts to impersonate another device on the network by using a false or fake IP address.
 By limiting the number of hops that a packet can travel, TTL can help prevent packets from being routed to destinations that are not legitimate.
 </b></details>

 <details>
 <summary>What is DHCP?
-How does it works?</summary><br><b>
+How does it work?</summary><br><b>

 It stands for Dynamic Host Configuration Protocol, and allocates IP addresses, subnet masks and gateways to hosts.
 This is how it works: